 There are potential conflicts, as well as a lack of efficient circulation for both pedestrians and vehicles accessing areas at Phillips Ridge Rd., the Gravel Lot, and Snowmobile Access.
-To mitigate some of these concerns for efficient circulation for all modes and a potential recreational shuttle, an Alternate Access Area to Phillips Bench is considered (Figure 28).
+To mitigate some of these concerns for efficient circulation for all modes and a potential recreational shuttle, an alternate access area to Phillips Bench is considered (Figure 28).
+This area is located adjacent to WY-22 and Phillips Ridge Rd.

-The alternate access area is located adjacent to WY-22 and Phillips Ridge Rd.
-The current condition is an approximate 38,000 SF non-developed site with an 25% slope and around 25% tree cover (Figure 29).
+The current condition of the alternate access area is an approximate 38,000 SF non-developed site with an 25% slope and around 25% tree cover.
+See Figure 29 for aerial and site images.